dockerhopper/dockerKilo/README.md

 ![DockerKilo Demo](demo.gif)

 ## Overview
-DockerKilo is a fork of the Kilo text editor with multi-buffer support, improved syntax highlighting, and advanced file management capabilities.
-DockerKilo maintains Kilo's lightweight philosophy while adding some interesting features
+DockerKilo is a fork of the Kilo text editor with multi-buffer support, and advanced file management. dockerKilo adds to the original Kilo text editor.

 ## Key Features